 A recent visit to the beautifully refurbished Red Lion got me thinking.
-Pubs are such a central part of our local history and I was sure the Red Lion must have its fair share.
+Sussex pubs are such a central part of our local history and I was sure the Red Lion must have its fair share.
 So I caught up with our resident historian, who shared what he knew.

 “The Red Lion is the only surviving pub out of three that used to be found in Handcross and is believed to have been an inn since the 16th century.
 In the golden era of coaching in the years between 1780 and 1850, it was a proper “stage” with its ideal location on what was then the main road to Brighton.
 Stagecoaches broke their journey to change horses between Crawley, or Horley and Cuckfield.
 In fact, the crossed hands on the sign represent the fact that it marks the junction of the Brighton route with the cross country road from Horsham to East Grinstead and beyond.

-There have been many rumours that Lord Nelson used the Red Lion as a place to enjoy a tryst with his mistress Emma Hamilton (who danced on the tables of Uppark).
+There have been many rumours that Lord Nelson used this Sussex pub as a place to enjoy a tryst with his mistress Emma Hamilton (who danced on the tables of Uppark).
 Whilst this is almost certainly untrue, there is a ghost of a chance that Lord Nelson might have called here once on his way to meet his lawyer who lived at nearby Slaugham Park.

 What is more certain is that some years earlier, you might have come across one Jack Riddins at the Red Lion.
 He was a local highwayman who used to hole up in a cave in Nymans woods and caused much trouble to coach travellers.
 He was eventually hung and gibbeted opposite the Red Lion.
 Gibbeting involved a sort of body-shaped cage from which the dead or dying bodies of criminals were hung on public display to deter others.